Apparently, The CIA Is Rebranding As A Millennial Start-Up

 The agency has claimed, for example, that women lead all five directorates (major branches) of the CIA.
 But the agency has emphasized that their overall lack of diversity limits its ability to accurately represent America.
 Yet despite its pining for more representation, the question must be asked: why would the very people from the racial backgrounds and countries that the agency has violated and targeted want to join?

 The truth is that this rebrand is not only about promoting the “dynamic environment” at the agency.
 By using trendy aesthetics, they can veil what they truly operate and exist to do, which is not simply to be “the Nation’s first line of defense” but to impose violence on both Americans and people in other countries — largely Black people and people of color.
 The CIA has proudly interfered in and destabilized governments around the world for decades.
-It’s also targeted Americans themselves, being implicated in the murder of Martin Luther King Jr. along with the Federal Bureau of Intelligence — and conducting a domestic espionage program to sabotage the Black Panther Party.
+It’s also targeted Americans themselves, being implicated in the murder of Martin Luther King Jr. along with the Federal Bureau of Investigation — and conducting a domestic espionage program to sabotage the Black Panther Party.

 And make no mistake: the agency’s efforts to recruit more diverse hires is nowhere close to new.
 The CIA has put efforts into recruiting and training people from around the globe since 1965, coincidentally the same year that it worked with the Indonesian military to terrorize and massacre communists.
 But the difference is now they're using cool fonts.